nearform/docker-etcd/README.md

 # Docker Etcd

-This image is based on Alpine Linux 3.5.
+This image is based on Alpine Linux 3.6.
 This image exposes ports 2379 and 2380.
 It is able to run with any (arbitrary) user.
-This container complies with the OpenShift non-root user policy.
+This container complies with the OpenShift non-root user [policy](https://www.cncf.io/projects/).

 ## Using the image